kyma-project/telemetry-manager/docs/user/04-metrics.md

 ### Step 4: Activate Prometheus-Based Metrics

+> [!NOTE]
-> **NOTE:** For the following approach, you must have instrumented your application using a library like the [Prometheus client library](https://prometheus.io/docs/instrumenting/clientlibs/), with a port in your workload exposed serving as a Prometheus metrics endpoint.
+> For the following approach, you must have instrumented your application using a library like the [Prometheus client library](https://prometheus.io/docs/instrumenting/clientlibs/), with a port in your workload exposed serving as a Prometheus metrics endpoint.

 To enable collection of Prometheus-based metrics, define a MetricPipeline that has the `prometheus` section enabled as input: